As Tony walked down the spaceship ramp, he wondered, 'What have you got yourself into Tony?'

 'One of my ambitions is to go into space.
 It is great to learn all these strange notions,' Junior remarked then looking a little morose, 'But I have to be the principle of the merged adult and have a spacecraft for that to happen.
 A space vessel is a scarce combination and yet another reason for calling all juveniles Junior or Blossom as it is the principle juvenile who decides the name.'

 'Stranger things do happen, less than a year ago I was just out of school looking for a job, and I didn't even consider this as a possibility,' Tony said.

 'Time will tell I have heard said, however, if I receive the call I instinctively run towards it.
-If luck has it, I am the second or twenty-first to arrive; my personality becomes whoever was first.
+If luck has it, I am the second or twenty-first to arrive; my personality becomes submerged with whoever was first.
 My training and memory will still exist to help the new principle.
-If I am the twenty-second or later, this would mean I would probably expire before I could return here,' Junior narrated as a matter of fact, 'Juveniles have limited energy reserves away from their parent, so the greater the distance, the less likely is survival.
-With up to sixty competitors, and only twenty-one spots vacant.
-If I miss out, I have about 5% chance of return or 1% chance of finding another meld which is short of that number which is rare indeed.'
+If I am the twenty-second or later, this would mean I would probably expire before I could return here,' Junior narrated as a matter of fact, 'Juveniles have limited energy reserves away from their parent, the greater the distance, the less likely is survival.
+With up to sixty competitors within hearing and only twenty-one spots vacant.
+If I miss out, I have about a 5% chance of return or a 1% chance of finding another meld which is short of that number and is rare indeed.'